 Robust Construction and Durability

 Another often-praised aspect of the original SNES controller is its build quality.
 Made with high-grade plastics and durable components, these controllers were designed to withstand countless hours of intense gameplay.
-Many original SNES controllers are still functional today, decades after their release, a testament to Nintendo’s commitment to durability.
+Many original SNES controllers are still functional today, decades after their release, a shows Nintendo’s commitment to durability.
 This robust construction meant that accidental drops or aggressive button mashing were less likely to render the controller unusable, ensuring longevity for players and a strong return on investment.

 How Did the SNES Controller Influence Future Gamepads?